 Rethinking continuity in primary care for people with mesothelioma

-The aim of this study is to understand the experiences of patients with mesothelioma, their close persons and their healthcare professionals of continuity in primary care.
-Specifically, we wish to understand the effort it takes patients and their close persons to achieve their desired level of continuity with their GP and other primary care healthcare professionals.
+The aim of this study was to understand the experiences of patients with mesothelioma, their close persons and their healthcare professionals of continuity in primary care.
+Specifically, we wished to understand the effort it takes patients and their close persons to achieve their desired level of continuity with their GP and other primary care healthcare professionals.

-This project is being undertaken for Dr Emilie Couchman’s PhD.
-It is funded by Mesothelioma UK and sponsored by the University of Sheffield.
-It has now received University ethical approval and will involve the following sequential workstreams:
+This project was undertaken for Dr Emilie Couchman’s PhD, and it was funded by Mesothelioma UK and sponsored by the University of Sheffield.
+The project involved the following sequential workstreams:

 Phase 1: A systematic review of the international literature on continuity in primary palliative care for people with cancer.